-It is the policy of VIVA HEALTH not to discriminate on the basis of race, color, national origin, sex, age, or disability.
+It is the policy of VIVA HEALTH not to discriminate on the basis of race, ethnicity, national origin, color, religion, sex (including sex characteristics and interstitial intersex traits; pregnancy or related conditions; sexual orientation; gender identity; and sex stereotypes), gender, age, mental or physical disability, health status, claims experience, medical history, genetic information, evidence of insurability, or geographic location within the service area.
 VIVA HEALTH has adopted an internal discrimination grievance procedure providing for prompt and equitable resolution of complaints alleging any action prohibited by Section 1557 of the Affordable Care Act (42 U.S.C. § 18116) and its implementing regulations at 45 CFR part 92, issued by the U.S. Department of Health and Human Services.
 Section 1557 prohibits discrimination on the basis of race, color, national origin, sex, age, or disability in certain health programs and activities.
 Section 1557 and its implementing regulations may be examined in the office of VIVA HEALTH's Civil Rights Coordinator: